 In Kananaskis, popular areas for skiing include Mount Shark by Mount Engadine Lodge, Peter Lougheed Provincial Park and Kananaskis Valley.
 In order to offset provincial cuts and maintain track setting in these areas, Nordiq Alberta is running a pilot program to offer parking passes to recreational users. $10 a day or $50 for the season can help maintain these trails for everyone to enjoy.

 Other areas that are popular for Nordic skiing include the Cascade Valley and Healy Creek near Banff, as well as Moraine Lake Road and Tramline in the Lake Louise area.
 There are also great trails along the Bow Valley Parkway, including Castle Junction and Baker Creek.
 In Jasper, try the easy trail to Moab Lake, or more intermediate trails in the Leach Lake area.
-For trail suggestions and descriptions, see our print or digital magazine (p 39 or p 77).
+For trail suggestions and descriptions ideal for this ski season, see our print or digital magazine (p 39 or p 77).

 Talk about Touring